-The Company has not entered into any contracts or arrangements with related parties referred to within the meaning of Section 188(1) of the Companies Act, 2013.
-Hence, the reporting of same in Form AOC-2 does not arise.
+The Company has entered into some transactions with related parties which are mentioned in the notes to financial statements but the same are in the ordinary course of business and at arm's length and the contracts or arrangements with related parties referred to within the meaning of Section 188(1) of the Companies Act, 2013 does not attract.
+Hence, the reporting of the same in Form AOC-2 does not arise.